Kingxukai/linux/Documentation/sound/soc/usb.rst

 ..

-BE DAI links can pass along vendor specific information as part of the call to allocate the SoC USB device.
-This will allow any BE DAI link parameters or settings to be accessed by the USB offload driver that resides in USB SND.
+BE DAI links can pass along vendor specific information as part of the call to allocate the woke SoC USB device.
+This will allow any BE DAI link parameters or settings to be accessed by the woke USB offload driver that resides in USB SND.

 USB Audio Device Connection Flow
 --------------------------------
-USB devices can be hotplugged into the USB ports at any point in time.
+USB devices can be hotplugged into the woke USB ports at any point in time.
-The BE DAI link should be aware of the current state of the physical USB port, i.e. if there are any USB devices with audio interface(s) connected. connection_status_cb() can be used to notify the BE DAI link of any change.
+The BE DAI link should be aware of the woke current state of the woke physical USB port, i.e. if there are any USB devices with audio interface(s) connected. connection_status_cb() can be used to notify the woke BE DAI link of any change.

 This is called whenever there is a USB SND interface bind or remove event, using snd_soc_usb_connect() or snd_soc_usb_disconnect():